Pursuit Special: Modifications

 The main modifications are the black paint scheme, roof and boot spoilers, wheel arch flares, and front nose cone and air-dam designed by Arcadipane (marketed as the "Concorde" style).
 Also, eight individual exhaust side pipes were added (only two of them being functional, others appeared to be working because of the vibrations the first two created).
 The most famous feature of the car is a Weiand 6-71 supercharger protruding through the bonnet.
 The impressive looking supercharger, in reality, was nonfunctional; functional superchargers are typically driven constantly by the engine and cannot be switched on and off, as portrayed in the first two Mad Max films.

 Promotional use

-At the completion of filming, the producers could not pay all the creditors, so the black Interceptor was put up for sale.
+At the completion of filming, the producers could not pay all the creditors, so the black Interceptor was given to mechanic Murray Smith.
 The blower and side pipes were removed to make it suitable for use as a road vehicle.
-It was then used as a promotional car for the film, before finally being put up for sale.
-However the car did not sell and was passed on to part-time actor and motor mechanic Murray Smith, who was the head mechanic for the movie's production team, as payment for his services.
+Murray then toured it around locally to try and sell it.
+Warner Bros. contacted Murray to acquire the car as they were now making Mad Max 2.
+He gave them a price and also said to bring a battery and off it went.